loyep/laravel-vue/docs/README.md

 ## License

-Grace is released under an MIT license.
-See [License](https://github.com/loyep/grace/blob/master/LICENSE) for more information.
+Prism is released under an MIT license.
+See [License](https://github.com/loyep/prism/blob/master/LICENSE) for more information.